I have the coolest job. Your support makes it possible.

 Senior Program Officer for the Building Bridges Program at the Doris Duke Foundation for Islamic Art, Zeyba Rahman, said: “We are proud to support StoryCorps in this effort to amplify a wide spectrum of voices from African American and other U.S.-born Muslims as well as refugee, asylee and immigrant communities that include Muslims and to share their stories with the public.
 Stories are the connective tissue of human relationships, illuminating our shared humanity and building our reservoirs for empathy.
 American Pathways provides individuals from a variety of cultural and geographic origins with a powerful platform for sharing their experiences, facilitating understanding at a time when the United States needs it more than ever.”
 The mission of the Building Bridges Program is to support national efforts, working with U.S. Muslims, to increase mutual understanding and well-being among diverse populations for the benefit of building stronger, inclusive communities.

-To gather recordings, StoryCorps has partnered with organizations including Refugee Congress, member agencies of Refugee Council USA, Islamic Speakers Bureau, Glitter of Hope Foundation and Silk Road Rising, and is working with an advisory council including Institute for Social Policy and Understanding, Building Bridges/ Rethink Media, and Refugee Congress.
+To gather recordings, StoryCorps has partnered with organizations including Refugee Congress, member agencies of Refugee Council USA, Islamic Speakers Bureau, and Silk Road Rising, and is working with an advisory council including Institute for Social Policy and Understanding, Building Bridges/ Rethink Media, and Refugee Congress.
 Follow the project here, and learn more in our press release.

 Announcing the 2020 Military Voices Tour

 This year, StoryCorps will team up with Veteran Service Organizations across the country as part of our 2020 Military Voices Initiative tour, made possible by the Corporation for Public Broadcasting (CPB).
 From March 2 to June 19, we will honor veterans and members of the military community across the country by recording and preserving their stories.